Nsharifi650/MolecularTransformer/README.md

 Positional Encoding: Injects sequential information into the model, crucial for generating valid SMILES strings.
 Masking: Includes both padding and look-ahead masks to ensure correct sequence generation.
 Installation

+#### Running Guidlines
+1) complete configuration file: config/config.yaml with desired settings and paths
+2) run model training from root directory: python main.py

+3) inference
+For a csv file containing the desired physical properties, you can generated a molecule using: python -m src.inference \
+  --input_csv data/inference_input.csv \
+  --output_csv results/predicted_smiles.csv

+this will save the the predicted results locally in the given directory